-(a) By employing the two-period optimization problem under uncertainty, the solution retains a certain level of being normative.
+- (a) By employing the two-period optimization problem under uncertainty, the solution retains a certain level of being normative.
 The second-period utility function in the objective function is not a value function that is endogenously determined in a recursive framework but an exogenously given function, but it is highly tractable.
-We developed techniques such as incorporating in this formulation both risk aversion and post-disaster recovery motives in physical asset formation behavior.

-(b) The numerical analysis provides a qualitative understanding of household behaviors and interactions and the non-monotonic process of macro variables.
-As will be concretely described in 4.2, the framework allows us to list multiple sorts of potential DRR effects, and it is figured out from the numerical simulation what interactions are taking place and which effects are dominant depending on the environment of a parameter set.

-(c) The case study, which includes multiple assumptions on the parameter values, is not aimed at predicting the future of Madagascar and Fiji with high accuracy.
+We developed techniques such as incorporating in this formulation both risk aversion and post-disaster recovery motives in physical asset formation behavior. - (b) The numerical analysis provides a qualitative understanding of household behaviors and interactions and the non-monotonic process of macro variables.
+As will be concretely described in "Impacts of a Disaster Event and Disaster Risk Reduction on Human Capital Development" subsection, the framework allows us to list multiple sorts of potential DRR effects, and it is figured out from the numerical simulation what interactions are taking place and which effects are dominant depending on the environment of a parameter set. - (c) The case study, which includes multiple assumptions on the parameter values, is not aimed at predicting the future of Madagascar and Fiji with high accuracy.
 Still, it is more significant than numerical examples performed with a completely hypothetical country setting.
-In other words, because of a potentially large variety of nonlinear dynamics the model exhibits and of a huge number of possible combinations of the model parameters, it is critically important to specify a subset of the entire parameter space at an area close to a realistic one.
-We thus set up Countries M and F that represent two distinct typical environments in the Global South.
-As will be discussed in 4.3, the result implies that, even within the Global South, different country types may have qualitatively very different expectations about the long-term impacts of disasters, as well as different policies required for disaster reduction and taxation.
+In other words, because of a potentially large variety of nonlinear dynamics the model exhibits and a huge number of possible combinations of the model parameters, it is critically important to specify a subset of the entire parameter space at an area close to a realistic one.
+We thus set up Countries M and F which represent two distinct typical environments in the Global South.
+As will be discussed in "Policy Implications" subsection, the result implies that, even within the Global South, different country types may have qualitatively very different expectations about the long-term impacts of disasters, as well as different policies required for disaster reduction and taxation.
 Analysis using this model can contribute to categorizing policy and aid patterns, determining which pattern the country of interest belongs to, and discussing policy directions.